alabou/bcp-006-01/docs/NMOS With H.264.md

   The Flow resource MUST indicate the color (sub-)sampling, width, height and depth of the associated uncompressed picture using the `components` attribute.
   The `components` array values MUST correspond to the stream's current active parameter set values.
 A Flow MUST track the stream's current active parameter set.

   Informative note: ST 2110-22 does not require the `sampling` or `depth` SDP parameters.
 RFC 6184 does not define any such SDP parameters.
-The `sampling`, `width`, `heigh`t and `depth` of the associated uncompressed picture MUST be derived from the H.264 active parameter set by the Receiver.
+The `sampling`, `width`, `height` and `depth` of the associated uncompressed picture MUST be derived from the H.264 active parameter set by the Receiver.

   If a stream complies with other specifications in addition to RFC 6184 about the parameters declared in the "fmtp=" attribute of an SDP transport file, those parameters MUST comply with the stream's active parameter set.